Market Analysis: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry

 -

-The Price to Earnings ratio of 31.45 for this company is 1.16x above the industry average, indicating a premium valuation associated with the stock.
+Notably, the current Price to Earnings ratio for this stock, 30.84, is 1.08x above the industry norm, reflecting a higher valuation relative to the industry.

 -